venkatesh-av/venkatesh/README.md

 - Then choose "checklist and datetime."
 - The delete option is only set for the "section."
 - Everything else is static.
-- You can go back to the main page by clicking "finish authoring."
+- You can go back to the main page by clicking "finish authoring.

-## link to see website: https://workroom-assignment-figma.vercel.app/